 As you probably noticed, we are now talking about our Subscriptions.
 On April 2014 we launched CloudCareer for AWS, our first premium product.
 To be honest, the team and I were quite impressed by the results: a big number of our members today are using CloudCareer to study and prepare for the AWS Certifications.

 We have a lot of things that we can improve, but we clearly understand that you want learning materials and structured courses to learn cloud computing and stay up-to-date with your skills.
 Our subscriptions are going in this direction.
-We’ll update our content library with new courses, quizzes and labs every month and you will access all of them for a very fair price.
-Our plans are starting at 29$/month to get access to everything.
-If you reserve a subscription today you can save 50% on a yearly contract as soon as we launch them.
-Today we have more than 70 reservations.
+We’ll update our content library with new courses, quizzes, and labs every month and you will access all of them for a very fair price.

 Building your community

 Want to read some of the explanations you found in our quizzes again?
 A new function allows you to save them in a second, and have them in a specific area of your dashboard.
-You can find all the details on the Andrea’s article of a few days ago.
+You can find all the details on Andrea’s article here.

 I’d love to get your comments about what we are doing.
 You can write in our comments or just drop me an email at email@example.com.